The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

-One application of the work of Kebekus-Schnell is the existence of a functorial pull-back morphism for reflexive differentials \cite[Theorem 1.11]{kebekus2021extending}.
-Given a morphism $f:Y \to X$ of reduced complex spaces with rational singularities, there is a pullback which satisfies natural universal properties \cite[\S 14]{kebekus2021extending}.
+One application of the work of Kebekus--Schnell is the existence of a functorial pullback morphism for reflexive differentials; see \cite[Theorem 1.11]{kebekus2021extending}.
+Given a morphism $f\colon Y \to X$ of reduced complex spaces with rational singularities, there is a pullback which satisfies natural universal properties; see \cite[Section~14]{kebekus2021extending}.
 Specifically, it agrees with the pullback of K\"ahler differentials on smooth varieties, whenever this makes sense.

-\subsubsection{Symplectic Singularities}
+\subsubsection{Symplectic singularities}

 \begin{definition} Let $X$ be a normal variety.
-We say that $X$ is a \textit{symplectic variety} if there is a holomorphic symplectic form $\sigma \in H^0(U, \Omega_U^2)$ on the regular locus $U$ which extends to a holomorphic 2-form $\tilde \sigma \in H^0(\tilde X, \Omega_{\tilde X}^2)$ for any resolution of singularities $\pi:\tilde X \to X$. \end{definition}
+We say that $X$ is a \textit{symplectic variety} if there is a holomorphic symplectic form $\sigma \in H^0(U, \Omega_U^2)$ on the regular locus $U$ which extends to a holomorphic 2-form $\tilde \sigma \in H^0(\widetilde{X}, \Omega_{\widetilde{X}}^2)$ for any resolution of singularities $\pi\colon \widetilde{X} \to X$. \end{definition}

 Originally studied by Beauville \cite{beauville2000symplectic}, symplectic varieties were defined as an attempt to extend results on $K$-trivial manifolds to the singular setting.
-Symplectic varieties have well-behaved singularities: they are rational Gorenstein \cite[Proposition 1.3]{beauville2000symplectic} and therefore have at worst canonical singularities.
+Symplectic varieties have well-behaved singularities: They are rational Gorenstein, see \cite[Proposition 1.3]{beauville2000symplectic}, and therefore have at worst canonical singularities.
 In fact, the strictly canonical locus is contained entirely in codimension 2 by \cite{namikawa2001note}.
-Said differently:
+Said differently, we have the following.